wildlarva/mcdecoder/src_docs/dev_design.rst

     ============================= ==========================================================
     mcdecoder                     This project
     pytest                        Used to test mcdecoder
+    Bundler                       Used to fix the version of Cucumber Cucumber                      Used to test generated decoders
-    Conan                         Used to manage packages of C/C++ Google Test                   Used to test generated decoders in C/C++ Sphinx                        Used to build documents
+    Conan                         Used to manage packages of C/C++ Cucumber-Cpp                  Used to test generated decoders in C/C++ Google Test                   Used to test generated decoders in C/C++ Sphinx                        Used to build documents
     sphinx-argparse               Used to build documents about command line options